-Expected results and program-driven activitiesThis aim will culminate in the JAX CSVA SV2Pheno association pipeline and its associated/support tools for systematic discovering SVs associated with specific phenotype/disease.
+Expected results and program-driven activities.
+This aim will culminate in the JAX CSVA SV2Pheno association pipeline and its associated/support tools for systematic discovering SVs associated with specific phenotype/disease.
 The initial version will be “packaged” (binaries, source code, makefiles, etc) and distributed for broader community use.
 Further, JAX CSVA will provide code support and work closely with other GSP centers to integrate SVs with SNV/indel data generated by CCDG and CMG centers.
 Finally, the SV reference set across ethnic groups we propose to construct will not only facilitate the discovery of significant associations by JAX CSVA, but also by the greater GSP and the broader research community.